makrai/notes/scialom2004-multiling-summ.md

   * Russian corpus characteristics: highest novelty, shortest summaries, and longest input documents (see Table 1)
 * Thus, in the following, for pair-wise language-based comparisons we focus only on scores obtained, by the different models, on French, German, Spanish, and Turkish – since we cannot draw meaningful interpretations over Russian

-### Abstractiveness of the datasets The Oracle performance can be considered
+### Abstractiveness of the datasets

 * Oracle
   * similar for English and German, and to some extent Turkish